AshridgeTechnologies/elemento/stories/Backlog.md

 Bugs
 ----
+- Duplicate function name causes runtime error but no error in studio
+- Can call any element (eg a button) as a function in an action formula and no error is shown
+- Show which formula is wrong in 'Unable to display the app due to an error in a formula'
+- $itemId is a string if using index, can't do arithmetic with it unless convert
+- Error when try to use page function inside an item component: Cannot use object state that has not been initialised: MainApp.MainPage.TileMatches
+- Functions inside item components do not depend on $item $selected etc
+- P1: Item Set doesn't work in a Component - generator fails as no containingComponent at line 457
+- Components don't work with passed-in element references
+- P3: If Page too big for preview window, squashes some elements instead of scrolling - need to know to set min height
 - P1: Losing Notes at random points
+- Inspector error: in Tile Diamonds Correct Indicator get TypeError: AllTilesMatchSides is not a function for visibility
 - If use an element's own name in one of it's formulas, blows up app - can happen while editing eg ItemSet Board uses a Data called BoardItems in its Items
 - If set Item Set items to a literal array, get continuous re-render as it is a different array instance each time
 - Preview hangs on to old versions of imported functions even after reload of project and reload frame
-- P1: Runtime errors give no clue that they have even occurred, let alone where or what
+- P1: Runtime errors in actions give no clue that they have even occurred, let alone where or what
 - P1: Code generation can fail if start line with brackets and no semi-colon on prev line, in addReturnStatement eg CleanPunctuation
 - Uploading file does not copy to client files
 - Formula error in app bar kills the preview